The Origin of Every Excuse is The Failure to do Something

 I’ll talk about myself and you can see if any of this hits home with you.
-There are times, even with the best intensions, that I make excuses for not studying God’s Truth.
-There are times that I make excuses for lack of prayer.
+There are times, even with the best intensions, that I make excuses for not studying the Bible or Educational Bible studies/writings.
+There are even times that I make excuses for lack of prayer.
 Fortunately, this doesn’t happen often but it does happen.
-I used to beat myself up for ‘missing the mark’ or standard that I thought the Father wanted for me.
+I used to beat myself up for ‘missing the mark’ or a made up standard that I thought the Father wanted for me.

 Now, when I catch myself starting to make an excuse (you know, feed that evil wolf) – I recognize it, admit it, learn from it, and then let it go.
 I also know every new day is a chance to make changes in my life so I can better feed the good wolf.